fmolani/BFE-QM3/README.md

 The final binding free energy combines the classical VM2 free-energy estimate with the QM/MM-VQE correction term.

-For the complete mathematical formulation of ΔG, ΔU, ΔW, and the QM correction term, please refer to Equations (1)–(6) of the accompanying manuscript.
+For the complete mathematical formulation of ΔG, ΔE, ΔW, and the QM correction term, please refer to Equations (1)–(6) of the accompanying manuscript.

 ## How to Run